 Are you interested in becoming a medical interpreter?
 Sign up Now and get started.

 I recently took an interpretation assignment at a mental health facility.
-Usually, I think these are assignments are challenging and fascinating, so I was excited about this particular day.
-When I arrived on the unit, the tech said, “Oh, you must be here for Claudia.
+Usually, I think these assignments are challenging and fascinating, so I was excited about this particular day.
+When I arrived at the unit, the tech said, “Oh, you must be here for Claudia.
 She’s sleeping now, but you can just hang out on the floor and interpret for her when she needs you.
 Be careful of her roommate, she gets violent.”
 I looked around the office, at the locked doors and the glass windows that separated the staff from the patients.
 “You want me to just stay with her on the floor?
 Does a provider need to talk to her?”

 “No, she’s really quiet.
 She doesn’t talk much.”

 I looked over at the head nurse.
 It was early in the morning but she was already having a bad day.
 Paperwork had been done incorrectly the night before and someone had called out sick.
 I closed my eyes for a moment and reminded myself to smile as I said, “I’m happy to help you communicate with Claudia.
 However, we’re trained not to stay with patients without the presence of a provider, so would it be possible for me to stay here in the office until you need me?”
 I braced myself for her reaction.
 She looked at me incredulously and then said what I knew she’d say: “All the other interpreters do it.”

 Instead of addressing the other interpreters’ actions, I said, “We get into a lot of ethical gray areas when we’re alone with our patients.
 Since we’re here to help them communicate with their providers, it would be best if I could stay in the office until I’m needed.
 I’m happy to help whenever you need me.”
 The tech came to my rescue, saying, “I’ll get you a chair.”
 She was back a few seconds later, pushing an office chair.
 I sat in it for almost 4 hours.